-(36) All WBL arrangements are subject to the same quality assurance mechanisms as all other subjects that form part of La Trobe University courses, including course governance, moderation and evaluation, and student and partner feedback.
+(38) All WBL arrangements are subject to the same quality assurance mechanisms as all other subjects that form part of La Trobe University courses, including course governance, moderation and evaluation, and student and partner feedback.

-(37) All students are given the opportunity to provide feedback on their WBL experience at its conclusion through the University's normal subject feedback mechanisms.
-In instances where a WBL activity is not an entire subject, alternate arrangements for feedback are to be made by the arranging area in consultation with the Data and Performance Analytics (DAPA).

-(38) Host organisations are also given the opportunity to provide feedback through both informal contact and formal survey mechanisms.
-The formal survey instrument will be approved by the Director, Higher Education Standards Registration and will be administered by DAPA.
+(39) All students are given the opportunity to provide feedback on their WBL experience at its conclusion through the Student Feedback on Subjects survey.
+The survey includes WBL-related questions about the quality of placement experiences and the quality of supervision by the Host Supervisor and the Academic Supervisor.
+In instances where a WBL activity is not an entire subject, alternate arrangements for feedback are to be made by the arranging area in consultation with the Data and Analytics Team (D&A).
+(40) Host organisations are also given the opportunity to provide feedback through both informal contact and formal survey mechanisms.
+The formal survey instrument will be approved by the Director, Higher Education Standards and will be administered by D&A.